24 Treks for 12 months of the Year – Part 1

 2016 was a life changing year for me.
-I quit my job and changed the stream all together, started this blog, traveled to and explored around 10 new places and moreover I did my first trek in May 2016 and that has changed me completely.
+I quit my job and changed my stream all together, from Cicil Engineering to Tourism and Hospitality, started this blog, traveled to and explored around 10 new places and moreover I did my first trek in May 2016 and that changed me completely.

-Having started my trekking journey with Deoria Tal – Chandrashila in May followed by Kheerganga in August and Triund and Jalori Pass – Serlosar Lake in December, I thought of compiling a list of 24 trekking destinations for the 12 months of the year, in India which one should definitely think of doing as suggested by travelers and trekkers themselves.
+I did my first Himalayan Trek to Deoria Tal – Chandrashila in May followed by Kheerganga in August and Triund and Jalori Pass – Serlosar Lake in December, after which I thought of compiling a list of 24 Treks in India for the 12 months of the year, which one should definitely think of doing.

 A trek in January definitely involves extreme cold temperatures and hiking in the snow.
 But Chadar Trek is unique in itself as here you are walking over ice.
 The Zanskar River that flows with such aplomb during the summers calms down and freezes during this time of the year.
 A blanket of ice or ‘chadar’ forms over the river, and you have a trek route that can be an experience of your lifetime.
 Surviving temperatures as low as -10 degrees in the morning and -35 degrees at night is no mean feat.

 Chadar has some of the harshest but beautiful campsites.
 You will encounter frozen waterfalls at places that will simply leave you wonder struck.
 The breathtaking views of golden mountains, frozen waterfalls, hanging icicles and the babble of river few inches below your feet is sure to mesmerize you.

 Though the Chadar Trek seems difficult, but it is definitely manageable.
 The trek itself is not very arduous, but the conditions are definitely challenging.
 Chadar trek is one of the best winter treks and those who have done Chadar has an extra aura around them.
 It is not every day, you get a chance to walk over a frozen river!

 By Abhinav Singh |A Soul Window